What is normal and what is not after Breast Surgery

 - DO expect a degree of variability – you’re an individual and will have a UNIQUE experience.

 - Be sure you DO your reading/homework, however.
-And feel free to ask your Surgeon and Surgery team ANY and ALL questions you have about your procedure, healing time and recovery – in advance as well as after surgery – so you know what to expect.
+And feel free to ask your Surgeon and Surgery team any and all questions you have about your procedure, healing time and recovery – in advance as well as after surgery – so you know what to expect.

 Normal Pain after Breast Augmentation Surgery

 - There’s a lot your Surgeon can do to minimise any post-surgical pain, but having manageable discomfort and disrupted sleep for a few days or weeks after your breast surgery is usually common/normal.
+Read our blog on How to Sleep Better After Breast Surgery.

 - Recognise that SOME patients feel a lot of discomforts and others hardly any discomfort (this partially depends on your genetics and your individual responses to discomfort, and partially to pain management strategies).